paulscode/garbageman-vmm/README.md

 ```

 That's it!
 The script will:
-1. Install any missing dependencies (asks for your password once)
+1. Install any missing dependencies (asks for your sudo password once)
+2. Let you choose between Containers or VMs on first run
-2. Show you a menu with clear options
+3. Show you a menu with clear options
-3. Guide you through each step
+4. Guide you through each step

 ---